Freddie Highmore

 Alfred Thomas Highmore (born 14 February 1992) is an English actor.
 He is known for his starring roles beginning as a child, in the films Finding Neverland (2004), Charlie and the Chocolate Factory (2005), Arthur and the Invisibles (2006), August Rush (2007), The Spiderwick Chronicles (2008), and the voice of the titular robot boy in Astro Boy (2009).
-He won two consecutive Critics' Choice Movie Awards for Best Young Performer and received two Screen Actors Guild Award nominations.
+Highmore won two consecutive Critics' Choice Movie Awards for Best Young Performer and received two Screen Actors Guild Award nominations.

-Highmore starred as Norman Bates in the drama-thriller series Bates Motel (2013–2017), for which he was nominated three times for the Critics' Choice Television Award for Best Actor in a Drama Series and won a People's Choice Award, and Dr. Shaun Murphy in the ABC drama series The Good Doctor (2017–2024), for which he also served as a producer and was nominated for the Golden Globe Award for Best Actor.
+Highmore starred as Norman Bates in the drama-thriller series Bates Motel (2013–2017), for which he was nominated thrice for the Critics' Choice Television Award for Best Actor in a Drama Series and won a People's Choice Award.
+He also starred as Dr. Shaun Murphy in the ABC drama series The Good Doctor (2017–2024), on which he served as a producer, and received a Golden Globe Award for Best Actor nomination for his performance.

-Early life
+Early life and education

 Highmore was born on 14 February 1992 in Camden Town, London.
 His mother, Sue Latimer, is a talent agent whose clients include actors Daniel Radcliffe and Imelda Staunton.
-His father is the former actor Edward Highmore.
+His father is former actor Edward Highmore.

-Highmore was educated at the Brookland Junior and Infant school in Hampstead Garden Suburb near Golders Green in the London Borough of Barnet until the age of 11 and gained a scholarship to attend Highgate School, an independent school in Highgate, London.
+Highmore was educated at the Brookland Junior and Infant school in Hampstead Garden Suburb near Golders Green in the London Borough of Barnet until age 11 and gained a scholarship to attend Highgate School, an independent school in Highgate, London.

 In November 2007, Highmore moved to North London.

-In 2008, Highmore received A* grades in English language and English literature, maths, Spanish, French, Latin, geography, biology, chemistry, and physics in his GCSE exams.
-In 2010, Highmore once again achieved A* grades in maths, further maths, French, and Spanish in his A-level exams.
+In 2008, Highmore received A* grades in English language and English literature, mathematics, Spanish, French, Latin, geography, biology, chemistry, and physics in his GCSE exams.
+In 2010, Highmore once again achieved A* grades in mathematics, further mathematics, French, and Spanish in his A-level exams.

 From 2010 to 2014, Highmore attended Emmanuel College, Cambridge, where he earned a double first in Spanish and Arabic.
-He also enrolled at the London School of Economics to study finance at summer school during the summer break at Cambridge in 2011.
-Highmore worked at Gulf Bank in Kuwait as an intern in 2012 and at a law firm in Madrid during his year abroad while filming the first two seasons of Bates Motel, which made him briefly consider becoming a lawyer after graduation.
+Highmore also enrolled at the London School of Economics to study finance at summer school during the summer break at Cambridge in 2011.
+He worked at Gulf Bank in Kuwait as an intern in 2012 and at a law firm in Madrid during his year abroad while filming the first two seasons of Bates Motel, which made Highmore briefly consider becoming a lawyer after graduation.